TynanSylvester/TyD/Readme.md

 TyD supports inheritance relationships between records.
 This reduces the need to repeat the same data in many similar records.
 For example, if you have five types of goblin enemies, you can define a single `BaseGoblin` record holding common info on all goblins like character model, skin, size, speed, and attack types.
 You can then have five concrete goblin records inherit from `BaseGoblin`, only varying their color and damage.

-This defines the record as having a given handle for the purposes of inheritance.
+The `handle` attribute defines the record as having a given handle for the purposes of inheritance.

 This attribute declaration is followed by a string which defines the handle itself.
 The string can contain the characters (a-zA-Z0-9_-).